 Have you wondered about what a Greenway Ranger is and how you can get involved?

-Volunteer Rangers are a vital link to the smooth operation of the Fort Wayne Trails network.
+Volunteer Rangers are a vital link to the smooth operation of the Fort Wayne Regional Trails network.
 Each Ranger gets a 1/2-1 mile section of the trail.
 He or she checks this section at least once per week from April through October.
 Rangers look for problems with illegal dumping, graffiti, litter, flood control concerns, safety concerns, etc.

 The Ranger reports any maintenance and safety concerns to the Greenways Manager.
 For emergency situations, the Ranger has direct access to the Fort Wayne Police Department.
-The Police Department as well as the Greenways Manager, provides training to the Ranger.
+The Police Department as well as the Greenways Assistant, provides training to the Ranger.
 Finally, the Ranger is given an ID badge, trash bags, gloves, Rivergreenway brochures, and a Ranger vest.
 Currently, there are 81 Greenway Rangers.

 Adopt A Greenway